 News & Announcements

-We were thrilled to see so many people come together to celebrate community, healing, and access to art for all.
-Our attendees got creative with Boston-based artists Rebecca McGee Tuck and Jamaal Eversley, and decorated fabric leaves with art and inspirational messages of hope and encouragement to their community, such as “Your Joy is Meaningful to Humanity” and “Your Community is Your Greatest Asset!”
+Alongside Boston-based artists Rebecca McGee Tuck (fiber artist) and Jamaal Eversley (abstract artist), attendees decorated fabric leaves with art and inspirational messages of hope and encouragement to their community, such as “Your Joy is Meaningful to Humanity” and “Your Community is Your Greatest Asset!”
 These leaves now hang on a 9-foot-tall wooden tree sculpture painted by Eversley, which will rotate through local host sites around Boston.
-See the completed Together Through Art sculpture for the first time at Opening Our Doors Festival on October 9!

 Check out some event photos here!